 Green, S. In search of bourgeois civilisation: institutions and ideals in the 19th century.
 Northern history.
-Leeds: School of History.University of Leeds; 1992;28.
+1992;28.

 Kidd, A.J.
 The middle class in 19th century Manchester.
-City, class and culture: studies of social policy and cultural production in Victorian Manchester; ed A J Kidd and K W Roberts.
+In: City, class and culture: studies of social policy and cultural production in Victorian Manchester; ed A J Kidd and K W Roberts.
 [Place of publication not identified]: M.U.P.; 1985.

 Morris, R.J.
 The middle class and the property cycle during the industrial revolution.
-The Pursuit of urban history.
+In: The Pursuit of urban history.
 London: E. Arnold; 1983.